Frenchh/Frenchcore_v2/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package frenchd/french-qt for Debian-based Linux systems.
-If you compile frenchd/french-qt yourself, there are some useful files here.
+This directory contains files used to package francd/franc-qt for Debian-based Linux systems.
+If you compile francd/franc-qt yourself, there are some useful files here.

-## french: URI support ##
+## franc: URI support ##

-french-qt.desktop  (Gnome / Open Desktop)
+franc-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install french-qt.desktop
+	sudo desktop-file-install franc-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your frenchqt binary to `/usr/bin` and the `../../share/pixmaps/french128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your francqt binary to `/usr/bin` and the `../../share/pixmaps/franc128.png` to `/usr/share/pixmaps`

-french-qt.protocol (KDE)
+franc-qt.protocol (KDE)